mtransitapps/google-play-services_lib/README.md

-google-play-services_lib
+google-play-services_lib [ARCHIVED]
 ========================

-Our current version of the Google Play Services library.
+From a time before proper dependencies management and Play Services library split.